Double Down Option

 In many multiple-deck games, players are permitted to double on any starting two-card total without further restrictions.
 This is the most player-friendly rule variation because it gives you the opportunity to potentially turn a profit in all advantageous situations you face.

-This is not the case in some casinos where players are restricted to doubling only on specific two-card totals, particularly on hard 9, 10, and 11, which increases the house edge by 0.09%.
-Some venues would even restrict doubling to totals of 10 and 11 only which gives the house edge a boost of around 0.18%.
+This is not the case in some casinos, where players are restricted to doubling only on specific two-card totals, particularly hard 9, 10, and 11, which increases the house edge by 0.09%.
+Some venues even restrict doubling to totals of 10 and 11 only, which gives the house edge a boost of around 0.18%.

 The “Free” Double Down Rule

-Free Bet Blackjack debuted in the summer of 2012 at the Golden Nugget Casino in downtown Las Vegas and immediately attracted crowds of eager blackjack players because it gave them the opportunity to double down on the house, i.e. without the need of posting additional wagers.
+Free Bet Blackjack debuted in the summer of 2012 at the Golden Nugget Casino in downtown Las Vegas and immediately attracted crowds of eager blackjack players because it gave them the opportunity to double down on the house, i.e., without the need to post additional wagers.

-You probably think this sounds too good to be true and indeed, you are right.
+You probably think this sounds too good to be true, and indeed, you are right.
 The main catch here is that players are restricted to doubling at no cost only on totals of 9, 10, and 11.
 When the dealer draws to a total of 22, they do not bust like they normally would.
 Instead, they push with you if your total is 21 or lower.
-Add the H17 rule and the absence of surrender to the mix and you have the house edge for this game jump to 1.04% with basic strategy.
+Add the H17 rule and the absence of surrender to the mix, and the house edge for this game jumps to 1.04% with basic strategy.

 Doubling Down on Three Cards or More